seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 The closest popular alternative devices are the Nest Doorbell (Wired) and the Ring Pro 2, which in my experience were reasonably good cloud-based cameras but useless doorbells that caused me to regularly miss callers to the house, with multi-second audio lag if I tried to talk to anyone at the door using their apps.
 In contrast, the *DB1* has the potential to be both a great camera *and* a great smart doorbell.

 ### Pros
-- **Low-latency local RTSP camera stream**, allowing it to be viewed with near zero lag, and integrated with Network Video Recorders like Frigate, BlueIris, and MotionEye.
+- **Low-latency local RTSP camera stream**, allowing it to be viewed with near zero lag, and integrated with Network Video Recorders (NVRs) like Frigate, BlueIris, and MotionEye.
-- Motion events (both video and PIR) accessible via local **ONVIF API**.
+- Motion events (both video and PIR) are accessible via local **ONVIF API**.
 - **Excellent image resolution** that beats competing doorbells.
 - Its uniquely high **vertical field of view** produces an image with a natural portrait orientation, which is excellent for seeing the ground below the doorbell as well as the person in front of it.
 In other words, you can see parcels left on the ground.
 - **Excellent configurability** as a camera.
 - You see and hear callers via a **peer-to-peer video connection**, producing optimal performance and minimal lag, and eliminating the variability of routing and processing the video stream via underprovisioned or flakey cloud servers (I have rarely managed to be able to hold a conversation with a caller using my Ring or Nest doorbells)
-- **No delayed notifications** resulting in missed callers (looking at you, Google and Amazon)
+- **No delayed notifications** that result in missed callers (looking at you, Google and Amazon)
-- Wired doorbell ensures a **constant power supply**.
+- As a wired doorbell it has a **constant power supply**.
 - No battery means a relatively **small form factor**, comparable with Nest Wired doorbell.
 - You can add a **MicroSD card** to record recent events callers and motion events, which are then available in-app.
 - **No subscription**.
 There is no cloud service involved in using this device, which means no monthly fees.